derpferd/semeval-2018-task2/README.md

 - [x] Final review, review each others work.
 (All) Due: 10/12
 - [x] Example of actual program input and output and description of problem.
 (Jon)

+## Stage 1 resubmitted TODO
+This is a todo list of the tasks needing to be done for the resubmittion.
+- [ ] Cleanup run.py and confusion_matrix.py codewise (Jon) Due: 10/18
+- [ ] Merging Result Files and make macro/micro f-score clear (Sai and Dennis)
+- [ ] Fix up Naive Bayes explaination in README (Jon)
+- [ ] Document run.py and confusion_matrix.py (Sai)
+- [ ] Meet up with Ted to double check this todo list.
+(All) Due 10/23 @ 10am

 ## Stage 2 TODO
 - [ ] Check out Twitter embeddings at [https://github.com/fvancesco/acmmm2016](https://github.com/fvancesco/acmmm2016)
 - [ ] Try normalization.